jshannon33/Google-Calendar-Holiday-App/README.md

 ## Overview

-Our team has decided to build an app that will provide the user holidays from their country and give them the option to add them to their personal google calendar.
+Our team has decided to build an app that will allow the user to add holidays from countries around the world to their Google Calendar.
 ​

 ### The challenge

-Using two separate APIs and a CSS library that is not Bootstrap, make an app.
+Using two separate APIs and a CSS library that is not Bootstrap, make an functional, responsive, interactive app.

 ### User Story